 7.4.2.5.3 Remotely initiated video push – call release by authorized user

-The procedure describes the case where an authorized MCVideo user is releasing an remotely initiated video push call.
+The procedure describes the case where an authorized MCVideo user is releasing a remotely initiated video push call.

 Procedures in figure 7.4.2.5.3-1 are the basic signalling control plane procedures for the MCVideo client releasing the remotely initiated video push call between the source and destination users.